A recent study has found that almost 87% of all the Android devices are insecure.

-If you decline permission to any one of it, the app won’t gets installed.
-App Ops comes in handy in such situations wherein you can have the app installed without granting it a certain set of permissions.
+If you decline permission to any one of it, the app won’t get installed.
+App Ops comes in handy in such situations wherein you can have the app installed without granting it a particular set of permissions.

 Verdict: If you want to revoke apps of certain unnecessary permissions, you can use App Ops.

-Remembering passwords these days is quite difficult with users having multiple accounts online and each account having a different password.
+Remembering passwords these days is quite tricky with users having multiple accounts online and each account having a different password.

 LastPass is one of the best password managers available in the market which allows you to store passwords of your numerous accounts with extra layers of security.